-Recalling also the adoption of General Assembly resolution 71/254 of 23 December 2016 on the Framework for a Renewed United Nations-African Union Partnership on Africa's Integration and Development Agenda 2017-2027,
+Recalling the adoption of its resolution 71/254 of 23 December 2016 on the Framework for a Renewed United Nations-African Union Partnership on Africa's Integration and Development Agenda 2017-2027,

-1 See FCCC/CP/2015/10/Add.1, decision 1/CP.21, annex.
+&lt;sup>1 See FCCC/CP/2015/10/Add.1, decision 1/CP.21, annex.

-2 United Nations, Treaty Series, vol. 1771, No. 30822.
+&lt;sup>2 United Nations, Treaty Series, vol. 1771, No. 30822.

-Welcoming the adoption by the Economic and Social Council of resolution 2019/5 of 6 June 2019 on social dimensions of the New Partnership for Africa's Development,
+Recalling also the adoption by the Economic and Social Council of resolution 2020/6 of 18 June 2020 on the social dimensions of the New Partnership for Africa's Development,

-Recalling its resolution 70/259 of 1 April 2016, by which it proclaimed 2016-2025 the United Nations Decade of Action on Nutrition,
+Recalling further its resolution 70/259 of 1 April 2016, by which it proclaimed 2016-2025 the United Nations Decade of Action on Nutrition, and recalling also its resolution 72/306 of 24 July 2018, entitled "Implementation of the United Nations Decade of Action on Nutrition (2016-2025)",

-Recalling also its resolution 66/293 of 17 September 2012, by which it established a United Nations monitoring mechanism to review commitments made towards Africa's development, and looking forward to the fourth biennial report of the Secretary-General on the review of the implementation of the commitments made towards Africa's development, to be submitted to the General Assembly at its seventy fifth session.
+Recalling its resolution 66/293 of 17 September 2012, by which it established a United Nations monitoring mechanism to review commitments made towards Africa's development, and looking forward to the fourth biennial report of the Secretary-General on the review of the implementation of the commitments made towards Africa's development, to be submitted to the General Assembly at its seventy-fifth session,